 Based on the numbers above, if you use PASS Prints, you’re potentially losing $2,070 in sales plus you’re spending $870 per year to use the service.
 That’s a loss of $2,940 per year which translates to the profit for more than two whole weddings per year.
 That means that the PASS photographer must shoot two more weddings than a similarly priced non-PASS photographer just to earn the same amount of money.

 Now, I’ll grant you that competing services such as Zenfolio, Smugmug etc do cost money – but they’re a third of the cost or less.

 “But Our Clients Love It!”

 Finally, I’ll address a point that seems to be made over and over.
 That being that “Clients love it!”
-First, let me say that because clients love PASS doesn’t mean that they won’t love another service.
+First, let me share some wisdom I carry around with me from days working for companies like Copy 4 Less NY; Just because clients love PASS doesn’t mean that they won’t love another service.
 Secondly, of course clients love free stuff.
 They’d love it if we shot their wedding for free.
 Does that mean it’s a good idea for your business?

 Of course not.